-Last time, we looked at what it is to have a grudge against somebody and why humans form feuds.
-Knowing how easily grudges are born, and how much mental energy they consume should will help with what comes next.
-You should also have a solid grasp on how to manage the anxieties of any friends or relatives caught in the middle of your feud.
-This is only going to get tougher, the longer your grudge is held.
-We need to talk about maintenance.
+In part one of this guide, we looked at what it means to have a grudge against somebody and why humans form feuds.
+We learnt how easily grudges are born, and how much mental energy they consume.
+If you read part one, you should hopefully have a solid grasp on how to manage the anxieties of any friends or relatives caught in the middle of your feud.
+We will talk more about this now, as this step is all about facing the reality of your grudge and its effects.
+It is only going to get tougher, the longer your grudge is held.

 For the benefit of clarity this guide will assume you have followed all advice given in Part 1 .
-We will assume you have holding your grudge, and you have cut the person its against out of your life completely.
+We will assume you have been holding your grudge.
+It is also assumed you have, per this guide’s advice, cut the person it is against out of your life completely.
 We now need to talk about maintaining your grudge.

-You may feel the grudge is on its last legs, the will to maintain it slowly ebbing away.
+After a degree of time has passed you may feel the grudge is on its last legs.
+The will to maintain it may slowly ebbing away.
 Unfortunately, the way in which the human brain behaves when threatened means grudges can’t simply be “switched off”.
 Fear, resentment and the desire to reach a specific goal all get different parts of the brain working simultaneously.
-After a while it simply becomes second nature but it’s still going to consume a lot of energy, and knowing this can only increase your feelings of resentment; there’s so many other things you could be thinking about.
+After a while it simply becomes second nature – but it’s still going to consume a lot of energy!
+Knnowing this can often serve only to increase feelings of resentment.
 It’s time to let this guide unpick some of the conflicting emotions your grudge is causing you to feel, and help you navigate the sometimes difficult times ahead.

-People learn to live with grudges, they become acceptant of them and just part and parcel of the relationship they have with you.
+People learn to live with grudges, they become acceptant of them, just part and parcel of the relationship they have with you.
 Although it no doubt pains them, it sits in the background.
-Your friends or family, whoever may be in the middle, should by now routinely jump through hoops to ensure the two of you are not brought into contact.
+Your friends or family or whoever may be in the middle, should by now routinely jump through hoops to ensure the two of you are not brought into contact.

 Very few social relationships can continue like this indefinitely.
 Sooner or later, you may find yourself faced with an ultimatum – make up or split up.
 In other words, you have to choose between the grudge and your social circle.
 What do you do then?